Subaru-PFS/pfs_helpdesk_tutorial/docs/01_01_install_prepare.md

 **Step 4**: Install git LFS

 Git LFS must be installed to download large files from Git.
+**QUESTION**: Isn't this installed in the conda environment installed with the LSST stack?

 ```
 $ cd $WORKDIR/(username)/bin